Gang rape: Gang rape by country

 This is an incomplete list of countries, where government or media have acknowledged the problem of gang rape.

 A study found that gang rapes involved more alcohol and drug use, night attacks and severe sexual assault outcomes and less victim resistance and fewer weapons than individual rapes.
 Another study found that group sexual assaults were more violent and had greater resistance from the victim than individual sexual assaults and that victims of group sexual assaults were more likely to seek crisis and police services, to contemplate suicide and seek psychotherapy than those involved in individual assaults.
 The two groups were about the same in the amount of drug use and drinking during the assault.

 Porter and Alison have analyzed 739 gang rape cases from US and UK, and found over 20% of the gang rape victims died from injuries from the gang rape.
 Gang rape is sometimes stereotyped in media as a crime of poor, minorities, or culture; however, gang rape incidence rates are high in wealthy college campuses, among non-minorities and every culture.

+Australia

+Gang rape has been a historical and ongoing issue in Australia, with several high-profile cases receiving significant media and political attention over the years.